-The following flags were not used in Sector 52: bits 1, 2, and 9 (Attitude Tweak, Safe Mode and Discontinuity).
+The following flags were not used in Sector 57: bits 1 and 9 (Attitude Tweak and Discontinuity).

-Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
+Cadences marked with bits 2, 3, 4, 6, and 12 (Safe Mode, Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
+Cadences marked with bits 2 and 4 (Safe Mode and Earth Point) have timestamps and data marked with NULL in the target-pixel files and light curve files.